 Again, this distribution varies by country.
 In the United States, for example, cancers are the leading cause of death.
 In India, it’s diarrheal diseases; in Bangladesh and China it’s drowning; and in South Africa HIV/AIDS.

-By the 15-49 years old category, we see that non-communicable diseases (NCDs) begin to become dominant.
+In the 15 to 49 years old category, we see that non-communicable diseases (NCDs) begin to become dominant.
 Globally the leading cause of death in this age group is cardiovascular disease, followed cancers which both account for more than one million deaths.
 Road accidents, HIV/AIDS and suicide are all significant within this group.

-For some countries, such as South Africa, by far the dominant cause of death (across all age groups) is HIV/AIDS in the 15-49 years old age bracket.
+For some countries, such as South Africa, by far the dominant cause of death is HIV/AIDS in 15 to 49 year olds.
 In a number of countries (in particular across Latin America, including Brazil and Mexico), homicide is the dominant cause for 15-49 years old.

 For the oldest age category (70 years and older), non-communicable diseases (NCDs) still dominate, however other death causes including Alzheimer’s/dementias, and diarrheal diseases also become dominant.
 Diarrheal diseases remain within the few leading causes of deaths in 70+ year olds for many low-income countries, despite being relatively low at higher incomes.

-High BMI, for example, may likely be present with other lifestyle factors such as low physical activity levels, high blood pressure, low fruit and vegetable intake.
 All of these estimates are developed independently.
-We cannot therefore sum all ‘attributed deaths’ and conclude that this is the actual number of deaths.
+This means that we cannot sum all ‘attributed deaths’ and conclude that this is the actual number of deaths.
 The attributed number of deaths by risk factor in many cases exceeds that of those by cause of death.

 Overall we see a strong East-West divide in CVD death rates.
 Rates across North America and Western/Northern Europe tend to be significantly lower than those across Eastern Europe, Asia and Africa.
 Across most of Latin America, these rates are moderate.
 In France, for example, the age-standardized rate was around 86 per 100,000 in 2017; across Eastern Europe this rate was around 5 times higher at 400-500 per 100,000.
 At the highest end of the scale, Uzbekistan had a rate of 724 per 100,000.